cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/component-attributes/reference-diagram.md

 ## Definition

-A single diagram which portrays all or part of Cloudflare's platform and it's relationship with a customer's infrastructure or use case.
+A single diagram that portrays all or part of Cloudflare's platform and how Cloudflare would align with a customer's infrastructure or use case.

 ## Used in